 Drain the Cotolette thoroughly on paper towels, arrange on a platter with the sautéed or chateau potatoes, garnish with lemon halves and serve at once.
 At the same time, cotolette alla Milanese is still crisp.

 Milan, a bit of history of Milanese cuisine:

 Cotolette alla Milanese – Milanese Veal Cutlet, is a typical traditional dish from Milan.
 It is almost identical to the Wienerschnitzel, a typical conventional dish from Vienna.
 This similarity is not by mistake: when in the 1800s Milan was part of the Austro-Hungarian Empire, there was a Milanese cook who went from Milan to Vienna to work at the court of the Emperor.
-It is agreed upon by both the Milanese and the Viennese.
+It is a fact agreed upon by both the Milanese and the Viennese.

-The two stories differ on what happened next: the Milanese say that the cook took with him the traditional recipe of the scaloppine alla Milanese and taught the Viennese cooks how to do it, the Vienneses say the opposite, that he stole the recipe from Vienna and brought it back to Milan.
+The two stories differ on what happened next: we Milanese say that the cook took with him the traditional recipe of the scaloppine alla Milanese and taught the Viennese cooks how to do it, the Vienneses say the opposite, that he stole the recipe from Vienna and brought it back to Milan.

 The Milanese Veal Cutlets and the Wienerschnitzel are breaded; the Viennese bone theirs and dredge them in flour and bread crumbs, whereas the Milanese use only bread crumbs without flour, and the Viennese fry it in lard, whereas we Milanese use butter – BUTTER is BETTER!.